expectedbehavior/acts_as_archival/README.md

 1. It will only work for Rails 2.2 and up, because we are using `named_scope`/`scope`.
 You can check out [permanent records](http://github.com/fastestforward/permanent_records) for a way to conditionally add the functionality to older Rails installations.
-1. This will only work (well) on databases with transactions (mysql, postgres, etc.).
+1. If you would like to work on this, you will need to setup sqlite, postgres, and mysql on your development machine.
+Alternately, you can disable specific dev dependencies in the gemspec and test_helper and ask for help.

 ## Testing

-Because this plugin makes use of transactions we're testing it on MySQL instead of the more convenient sqlite.
+Because this plugin makes use of transactions we're testing it (mostly) on sqlite.
 Running the tests should be as easy as:

 ```  bash